SeriouslyAwesome/rubocop-nova/README.md

-# rubocop-nova
+# RuboCop for Nova

- Complete, configurable RuboCop support for Nova.
+ Complete, configurable RuboCop support for the Nova Editor from Panic.